-When you first get your business up and running, expansion to states other than the one where you registered your business might be the last thing on your mind.
 Fast forward several years, though, and you are ready to launch franchises of your company across an entire region of the country.

-When a company seeks to operate in a state other than the one where members originally registered it, it becomes a foreign entity.
-That does not mean that the company was formed in another country; it simply means that the company originated in another state.
-For example, the New York Application for Authority is the document you fill out to get permission to operate your foreign LLC in New York State.
+For example, the New York Application for Authority is the document you fill out to get permission to operate your foreign limited liability company (LLC) in New York State.

 Who Should File an Application for Authority?